Incomplete & Complete Combustion of Propane - Propane Equation & Formula

 Properly functioning gas appliances produce little, if any, carbon monoxide.

-All gas appliances, domestic and industrial, produce water vapour, Carbon Dioxide and heat, and usually very small amounts of Carbon Monoxide.
+The products are formed when LPG is burnt in gas appliances, domestic and industrial, are water vapour, Carbon Dioxide and heat, and usually very small amounts of Carbon Monoxide.

 If installed and maintained correctly, the operation of the gas appliance provides quick and efficient heating, cooking, hot water and more, and the products of combustion do not create any hazardous situations.